|Previous College:||Long Beach State (2000)|

-Ploessel earned career win No. 100 (all with the Panthers) after seven-plus seasons as head coach of the Chapman men's program this past season.
-He also has 157 career victories as the head coach of Chapman's women's program, which he has led for the past 11 seasons.
+Ploessel earned career win No. 100 (all with the Panthers) in his eighth season as head coach of the Chapman men's program.
+He also has 184 career victories as the head coach of Chapman's women's program, which he has led for the past 16 seasons.

 In 2009, the Panthers defeated a No. 1-ranked Division III school (Pomona-Pitzer) for the first time in school history.
 And in 2008, Chapman upset a nationally-ranked top-20 program (Cal Baptist) for another first.